Juantantan/MandelbrotExplorer/Readme.md

 probably overly complicated and inefficient.
 Anyone who is interested is encouraged to improve upon it in their own code and to offer suggestions for this codebase.
 It would be good to see that part improved upon and simplified.
 It seems that this SDL code doesn't even centre correctly, so I may have messed up at some point, before commiting the repo initially.
+On top of this, the floating point values aren't correctly adjusted (scaled) as magnification increases and the colours often converge to just two tones.
+Sorting out zooming and colouring is the next step in improving this software.

 What the software does provide is a tried and tested base from which mandelbrot exploration can be done without having to worry about setting up an environment and writing all the bolier-plate code from scratch.
-It took me months to get the first basic OpenCL version working many years ago, and only via the eventual use of Eric Bainville's code, Hopefully the code and info here and on Eric's homepage can help people avoid some of the hassle of going through that, to get started.
+It took me months to get the first basic OpenCL version working many years ago, and only via the eventual use of Eric Bainville's code, after which thngs sped up a lot.
+Hopefully the code and info here and on Eric's homepage can help people avoid some of the hassle of going through that, to get started.

-The program could equally be run and compiled at the command line without an IDE but the extensions for VS Code make it very easy to see what's going on during compilation using that, especillay when debugging.
+The program could equally be run and compiled at the command line without an IDE but the extensions for VS Code make it very easy to see what's going on during compilation using VS Code, especillay when debugging.
 If running with the command prompt, linker flags will need to be set correctly.
 On linux, the following should work.
 (You might have to preceed with the admin 'sudo' command, depending on your setup):

 g++ main.cpp -Wall -lSDL2main -lSDL2 -lSDL2_image -lGL -lGLU -lglut -lOpenCL -o ../bin/main.out